 by Jill Elizabeth Nelson

 Award-winning author and writing teacher, Jill Elizabeth Nelson, writes what she likes to read-tales of adventure seasoned with romance, humor, and faith.
-Her handbook for writers, Rivet Your Readers with Deep Point of View, is now available at http://amzn.to/IvQTkj.
-Visit Jill on the web at www.jillelizabethnelson.com.
+She delights to bring the “Ahah!
+Moment” to students.
+Her handbook, Rivet Your Readers with Deep Point of View, is available at http://amzn.to/IvQTkj.
+Visit Jill at www.jillelizabethnelson.com.